hun-nemethpeter/cpp-reflector-mini/Proposal.md

  };
  ```

  Template declaration syntax is extended with auto template.
-This creating a standalone dependent names in a namespaced scope:
+This creates a standalone dependent names in a namespaced scope:
 ```C++
 template <ipr::Class T>
 auto MacroName